Luke 6,12-26

 9. Why do you think Jesus spoke these words “on a level place” rather than on a mountain?

-10. How does knowing these beatitudes helps you face your own struggles?
+10. How does knowing these Beatitudes help you face your struggles?